adkron/dirtyinformation.com/_posts/2013-4-28-open-closed-ruby-woes.md

 Now that you've taken a deep breath an considered the way that Ruby looks up methods you've realized that a mixin is in fact inheritance.
-I personaly would like to see more libraries that are not utilizing this way of thinking.
-It is sometimes convinent and great to work with, but it can limit you and encourage [monkey patching](http://en.wikipedia.org/wiki/Monkey_patch).
+I personally would like to see more libraries that are not utilizing this way of thinking.
+It is sometimes convenient and great to work with, but it can limit you and encourage [monkey patching](http://en.wikipedia.org/wiki/Monkey_patch).
 This doesn't come from any real gem, but I'm sure there is one out there that does just